HaxeFoundation/nekovm.org/www/pages/specs.md

 A value in Neko can be one of the following :

-- **Null :** the special value `null` is used for uninitialized variables as well as programmer/language specific coding techniques.
+- **Null:** the special value `null` is used for uninitialized variables as well as programmer/language specific coding techniques.
-- **Integer :** integers can be represented in either decimal form (such as `12345` or `-12`), or hexadecimal (`0x1A2B3C4D`).
+- **Integer:** integers can be represented in either decimal form (such as `12345` or `-12`), or hexadecimal (`0x1A2B3C4D`).
-- **Floats :** floating-point numbers are represented using a period (such as `12.345` or `-0.123`)
+- **Floats:** floating-point numbers are represented using a period (such as `12.345` or `-0.123`)
-- **Boolean :** the two booleans are represented by the following lowercase identifiers `true` and `false`.
+- **Boolean:** the two booleans are represented by the following lowercase identifiers `true` and `false`.
-- [Strings](specs#strings) : strings are surrounded by double quotes (for example: `"foo"`, or `"hello,\nworld !"`, or `"My name is \"Bond\\James Bond\"."`).
+- [Strings](specs#strings): strings are surrounded by double quotes (for example: `"foo"`, or `"hello,\nworld !"`, or `"My name is \"Bond\\James Bond\"."`).
 Neko strings are mutable, which means that you can modify them.
-- [Arrays](specs#arrays) : arrays are an integer-indexed table of values, with the index starting at 0.
+- [Arrays](specs#arrays): arrays are an integer-indexed table of values, with the index starting at 0.
 They provide fast random access to their elements.
-- [Objects](specs#objects) : an object is a table, which associates an identifier or a string to a value.
+- [Objects](specs#objects): an object is a table, which associates an identifier or a string to a value.
 How objects are created and managed is explained later.
-- [Functions](specs#function_function_calls) : a function is also a value in Neko, and thus can be stored in any variable.
+- [Functions](specs#methods): a function is also a value in Neko, and thus can be stored in any variable.
-- **Abstract :** an abstract value is some C data that cannot be accessed from a Neko program.
+- **Abstract:** an abstract value is some C data that cannot be accessed from a Neko program.

 Some Notes :

 - Integers have 31 bits for virtual-machine performance reasons.
 An API for full [32-bit integers](doc/view/int32) is available through a standard library.
 - Floating-point numbers are 64-bit double-precision floating points values.
 - Strings are sequences of 8-bit bytes.
-A string can contain \0 characters.
+A string can contain `\0` characters.
 The length of a string is determined by the number of bytes in it, and not by the number of characters before the first \0.

 ## Execution Flow